revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Maven.md

 ---

-24. What are the types of Maven Plugins?
+24.What are the types of Maven Plugins?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)